Optimize Windows 10 update delivery with Configuration Manager

 Microsoft recommends that you optimize Windows 10 quality update delivery using Configuration Manager with express installation files and a peer caching technology, as needed.
 This approach should alleviate the challenges associated with Windows 10 devices downloading large content for installing quality updates.
 Keeping Windows 10 devices current by deploying quality updates each month is also recommended.
 This practice reduces the delta of quality update content needed by devices each month.
 Reducing this content delta causes smaller size downloads from distribution points or peer sources.

-Due to the nature of express installation files, their content size is considerably larger than traditional full-file content.
+Due to the nature of express installation files, their content size is considerably larger than traditional self-contained files.
 This size results in longer update download times from the Windows Update service to the Configuration Manager site server.
 The amount of disk space required for both the site server and distribution points also increases.
 The total time required to download and distribute quality updates could be longer.
 However, the device-side benefits should be noticeable during the download and installation of quality updates by the Windows 10 devices.
 For more information, see Using Express Installation Files.

 If the server-side tradeoffs of larger-size updates are blockers for the adoption of express support, but the device-side benefits are critical to your business and environment, Microsoft recommends that you use Windows Update for Business with Configuration Manager.
 Windows Update for Business provides all of the benefits of express without the need to download, store, and distribute express installation files throughout your environment.
 Clients download content directly from the Windows Update service, thus can still use Delivery Optimization.